CSE498/cse498.github.io/new/schedule.md

 # Tentative schedule

-This course is divided up into six units, each of which is two to three weeks long.
+This course is divided up into five units, covering a range of C\+\+ topics.
 Before each class session, students will be expected to either watch a video (typically under 60 minutes) or read a blog post for in-class discussion.
 The course will meet twice a week (Mondays and Wednesday, 3 pm to 4:50pm in STEM 2202); in addition to the discussion of material from the videos (which may include elaboration on content), classes will consist of live-coding demonstrations, live code reviews, quizzes, time for students to try out coding techniques, or time for the project groups to work together.

 ## Unit I: C++ Fundamentals